Miner3D-Gamer/Ender-Py/README.md

 Library in the 'ender_py' folder

+Installation/Usage guide:
+- Copy repository to local disk
+- Install any currently supported mdk and make sure you can run it at least once
+- Edit main.py to point to the parent directory of the unpackaged mdk
+- Run main.py to test if generation works fine
+- Make your own creation

 ### Development is halted until my other project, 'Procedure Crafter', is working.
 This side project can generate code in a visual workspace and is crucial for creating custom java code

 ## But what version of Minecraft?